 Looking forward to hearing from you,

-Here are 15 examples of excellent follow-up emails for different scenarios to inspire you.
+Here are 15 excellent, polite follow-up emails for different scenarios to inspire you.

-Let’s say you just had a meeting with a potential customer or client.
+Let’s say you just met with a potential customer or client.
 This follow-up email is polite and provocative in equal measure.